Orringer, Julie. The Invisible Bridge. Alfred A Knopf, New York, 2010. F;8/17

 Impressed by Orringer’s short stories, I tackled this wonderful Second World War novel.
 I wasn’t disappointed.
 The short stories’ tight solo emotional riffs seemed to grow in this long (784 pages) tale into sentiments that felt like a full European symphony orchestra.
 Like being in the middle of a full European symphony orchestra.

 Andras is a young Hungarian Jew who travels to Paris on an architect-school scholarship in the 1930s.
 He falls in love with a slim older ballet teacher who is mysteriously connected to his family, but as the relationship deepens his training is cut short by racist and military events of the war.
 The two of them return to Budapest, and there over several years are devastated by the tightening of Hitler’s antisemitic grip on Europe.

 Julie Orringer is Jewish and has a gift for making terror, arrogance, heroism, risk, and grinding misery real through straightforward events.
-Love never completely disappears in crowded boxcars trundling toward horror for days with no water, late-night raids on families in the city, and snitches selling others out to survive.
+Love never completely disappears in piss-stinking boxcars trundling toward horror for days with no water, late-night raids on families in the city, and snitches selling others out to survive.

 The work parties Andras endures have the same kind of intensity as the experiences in Narrow Road to the Deep North.
 Horrifying.

 But I never had any of the suspicion I got reading The Hare with Amber Eyes that the author was depending on universal revulsion for the Holocaust to dare us not to be impressed with his story.
 Orringer’s characters were real, independent of the source of what was happening to them.